jordanlev/c5_designer_gallery/README.md

 * If site exists in a subdirectory (for example, http://example.com/myc5site/), your stylesheets won't be loaded the very first time the block is added to a page -- but all subsequent page views will be fine so this is not a major problem, just something to be aware of when editing your site.

 ## Titles, Captions, Links
-This block is intended to facilitate advanced javascript for highly customized slideshows and galleries, but the editing interface is very bare-bones -- users only choose a file set, so all meta-data about images must be managed through the dashboard File Manager.
+All meta-data about images must be managed through the dashboard File Manager.

 Titles and Descriptions are set via file "Properties" in the File Manager (click on an image, choose "Properties" from the popup menu).
 Note that Concrete5 sets the Title property to the file name when files are first uploaded, so if you want to use titles in your template you might want to change these.

 Reordering the images can be done by clicking the "Sets" tab above the file list in the File Manager, clicking on the appropriate File Set name, and dragging-and-dropping the icons around.

-Links to other pages are a bit more challenging, because there is no built-in facility for handling this.
-If you want to allow users to choose a page that an image links to when clicked, there are a few additional things you need to set up first:
+When this package is installed, it will check to see if you have the "Page Selector Attribute" addon installed -- and if so, a new "Gallery Link To Page" file attribute (property) will be created that lets users choose a page that the image will link to when clicked from the gallery.
+If you didn't have the "Page Selector Attribute" installed when you installed this package, and want to install it now so you can use the image link feature, either uninstall and re-install the package after installing the "Page Selector Attribute", or follow these steps:

 1. Install the free [Page Selector Attribute](http://www.concrete5.org/marketplace/addons/page-selector-attribute/) addon from the marketplace.
 2. Allow the new attribute type to be associated with files by going to Dashboard -> Sitewide Settings -> Attributes, and checking the box under the "File" column for the "Page Selector" row.
 3. Add a new "Page Selector" attribute: go to Dashboard -> File Manager -> Attributes, find the "Choose Attribute Type" dropdown at the bottom, choose "Page Selector" from the dropdown menu, click the "Go" button.
-Enter "gallery_link_to_cid" (no quotes) for the handle, "Link To Page" for the name, and leave the "Searchable" checkboxes unchecked.
+Enter "gallery_link_to_cid" (no quotes) for the handle, "Gallery Link To Page" for the name, and leave the "Searchable" checkboxes unchecked.
 Then click the "Add Attribute" button.

-Now that you have the "Link To Page" attribute installed, users can set it for each image via file "Properties" (just like Title and Description above).